smaranjitghose/doc2pen/CONTRIBUTING.md

 >
 > - Describe your intended changes in the description section of the pull request (Use bullet points and phrases)
 >
-> - Refrain from using phrases like "Hi, I am ..", "Please merge me this OPR", "Thank You..", etc. We are only interested in techincal parts
+> - Refrain from using phrases like "Hi, I am ..", "Please merge me this OPR", "Thank You..", etc. We are only interested in technical parts
 >
 > - Attach a screenshot/clip of the change(s)
 >
 > - Make sure to refer the respective issue in the respective PR using phrases like `Resolves #issue_number` or `Closes #issue_number`.
 >
 > - Please be patient enough.
-The project maintainters/mentors would review it as per their schedule.
+The project maintainers/mentors would review it as per their schedule.
 Please do not start putting comments like "Please check this" etc.
 >
 > - Although we support feedback from everyone in all phases of development, it is highly advised not to put any negative comments in other participant's pull requests.
 >